 If you are interested in additional details, we can also provide you with a security Q&A document we created ourselves by analyzing over a hundred security questionnaires we were sent to fill-in.
 The document outlines the most common queries these documents typically contain.

-To provide you with our in-depth security Q&A document or to answer additional queries you might have, do not hesitate to contact us below.
+So we can provide you with our in-depth security Q&A document or if you'd like us to answer any additional queries you might have, contact us at firstname.lastname@example.org.